gr-yb/yugabyte-differential-backup/differential-backup.md

 *** -rw-r--r--  1 gr  staff   3.1K Sep 24 01:39 MANIFEST-000034
 ```

-### Fourth snapshot
+### Fourth snapshot directory

-The fourth snapshot copies the new '33' and '34' files.
+The fourth snapshot copies the new '33' and '34' files off-cluster.

-The manifest entry for this snapshot does not have the files 28, 30, 31, and 32 from the third snapshot as they have been compacted and replaced by files 33 and 34.
-Only files 21 and 27 remain from the third snapshot.
+The manifest entry for this snapshot does not have  files 28, 30, 31, and 32 from the previous snapshot.
+These files have been compacted and replaced by files 33 and 34.

+Files 21 and 27 are still present in this snapshot.
+Only files 21 and 27  from the third snapshot.

 ```
 ./7f3c9719-69a6-4eb7-a86e-0ad368b6a322: